 Tim Riester is the founding partner and CEO of RIESTER, one of the largest, independent advertising and public relations companies in the western United States.
 Mr. Riester has a passion for serving his community that rivals his love of the advertising business.

 Mr. Riester currently serves as a Director of the RIESTER Conservation Foundation and is a Lifetime Director of the Camp Colley Foundation.
 He served as the Chairman of Big Brothers Big Sisters, Chairman of Arizona Clean & Beautiful, Director of Make-A-Wish Foundation and Chairman of the Communications Committees of The Great Salt River Clean-up and The Arizona Partnership for the New Economy.
 Riester also volunteered as a Youth Basketball Coach for the YMCA and Youth Soccer Coach for Scottsdale Soccer.

-Gabriele ’Gabby’ Shacknai has participated in athletics since early childhood.
-Gabby has played recreational soccer, track and field, and volleyball.
-As a teenager, Gabby has played competitive and varsity volleyball.
-She writes for her school newspaper, and is editor of her school literary magazine.
-Gabby is a junior at the Phoenix Country Day School, located in Paradise Valley, Arizona.
+Gabriele ‘Gabby’ Shacknai has participated in athletics since early childhood.
+Gabby has played recreational soccer, track and field and volleyball.
+She writes for several collegiate and other publications.
+Gabby attends the University of Edinburgh.

 Ethan Shacknai has been involved in competitive athletics since a young age.
 He has played soccer for the Scottsdale Soccer Blackhawks and Real Salt Lake Academy.
 Ethan attends Brophy College Preparatory in Phoenix, Arizona.